 - Combine 1 part tallow to 2 parts apple cider vinegar to help remove head lice.

-- Used alone or as part of a natural home remedy to treat candida and yeast infections.
+- Used alone or as part of a natural home remedy against candida and yeast infections.

 - Treat candle wicks with a thin coating of tallow to help protect them from moisture – and also to help them catch more quickly and burn longer.